awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.02.md

 1. This program uses the open source Newtonsoft `Json.NET` library for deserializing JSON data, licensed under the MIT License \(MIT\) \(see [https://github\.com/JamesNK/Newtonsoft\.Json/blob/master/LICENSE\.md](https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md)\)\.

-   To load the `Json.NET` library into your project, in Visual Studio, open the **NuGet Package Manager Console** from the **Tools** menu\.
-Then type the following command at the `PM>` prompt:
+   To load the `Json.NET` library into your project, in Visual Studio open the **NuGet Package Manager Console** from the **Tools** menu\.
+Then type the following command at the `PM>` prompt.

    ```
    PM> Install-Package Newtonsoft.Json
    ```

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;